MModregger/Real-Estate_data_scraper/README.md

 The main goal of this project is to access data that would otherwise require paying an API service, in order to get a glimpse of how the real estate market in a certain area is behaving.

 # Data Scraping
 The code scraps the data directly from Immobiliare.it, it asks the user to input the name of a city and then proceeds to scrap and save the data from rent and sale ads.
+The data is then saved in an excel file, used datasource for the dashboard, as well as a supporting document for the user to go through the data.
 The data collected is supposed to be a relevant driver for the price of rent/sale and is the following:
 1. Rent or sale price of the property
 2. Size of the property